gokayfem/ComfyUI_VLM_nodes/README.md

   normal VRAM manager.
 - **4-bit/8-bit** models and llama.cpp own external allocators.
 Before loading, the nodes ask ComfyUI to free the required space; unloading closes the exact owned model and then requests a soft cache cleanup.
+Small quantized models stay together on ComfyUI's active CUDA device.
+The 27B+ catalog entries use Accelerate placement so generation retains GPU headroom; any required disk offload remains inside the model's ComfyUI directory.
 - `unload_after=false` caches one model per node instance for fast repeated queues.
 Turn it on for maximum reclamation between prompts.
+- A connected `video_frames` batch becomes the primary visual input.
+The optional still-image socket is ignored for video inference so smaller models cannot silently answer from the wrong media.
+- Qwen 3.5/3.6 thinking is off by default for lower latency and predictable output length; enable it explicitly for tasks that benefit from visual reasoning.
 - Visualization-only companion repositories do not allocate CUDA memory.

 Avoid placing several independently quantized VLMs in one workflow unless the GPU can hold them.
-On a 24 GB card, Qwen 3.5 4B or Qwen 3 VL 8B in BF16 and the larger models in NF4 are practical starting points.
+On a 24 GB card, Qwen 3 VL 2B is the fast default, Qwen 3 VL 8B fits in BF16, and larger models should use NF4.
+Qwen 3.5/3.6 can be substantially slower when their optional optimized linear-attention kernels are not available for the installed PyTorch/CUDA combination.

 ## API nodes